emee-dev/apicize/app/src-tauri/help/authorization/oauth2-client.md

 # :toolbar :icon[authorization] Authorizations

-## OAuth2 Client Flow Authentication
+## OAuth2 Client Flow Authorization

 When authorizing using OAuth2 Client Flow, a call is made othe specified Access Token URL with the Client ID and Secret to receive a token.
 Optionally, you can specify a Scope.
 When associating a OAuth2 Client Authorization parameter, Apicize will automatically retrieve the token,